ErHaWeb/partner_rating/Documentation/Index.rst

 Extbase/Fluid extension that allows departments to rate collaboration partners via a front-end form.
 The rating is based on school grades.
-Grades greater than 4 must be justified.
+Grades greater than a configurable limit value must be justified.
 This is possible either by predefined reasons or a free text input.

 ----